The US Federal Reserve’s open market committee decided overnight to hold its federal funds rate in the range of 1-1.25%.

-“Information received since the committee met in July indicates that the labour market has continued to strengthen and that economic activity has been rising at a solid rate despite hurricane-related disruptions.
+“Information received since the committee met in September indicates that the labour market has continued to strengthen and that economic activity has been rising at a solid rate despite hurricane-related disruptions.

-“Storm-related disruptions & rebuilding will affect economic activity in the near term, but past experience suggests that the storms are unlikely to materially alter the course of the national economy over the medium term.
-Consequently, the committee continues to expect that, with gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace, and labour market conditions will strengthen somewhat further.
+“Consistent with its statutory mandate, the committee seeks to foster maximum employment & price stability.
+Hurricane-related disruptions & rebuilding will continue to affect economic activity, employment & inflation in the near term, but past experience suggests that the storms are unlikely to materially alter the course of the national economy over the medium term.

+“Consequently, the committee continues to expect that, with gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace, and labour market conditions will strengthen somewhat further.
 Inflation on a 12-month basis is expected to remain somewhat below 2% in the near term but to stabilise around the committee’s 2% objective over the medium term.
 Near-term risks to the economic outlook appear roughly balanced, but the committee is monitoring inflation developments closely.